Privacy from the Government

 The Fourth Amendment states:

-The right of the people to be secure in
+The right of the people to be secure in their persons, houses,

 Should this extend to any online information?